Receive the latest updates and tips & tricks

 Backed by science

-While the 10% rule offers a simple guideline for training progression, evidence suggests it fails to address the complexity of running-related injuries.
+While the 10 percent rule offers a simple guideline for training progression, evidence suggests it fails to address the complexity of running-related injuries.
 By focusing narrowly on distance or duration and ignoring critical factors like speed, biomechanics, and individual load tolerance, the rule often oversimplifies injury prevention.
 Instead, a more individualized may be more effective for reducing injury risks.

 For runners, coaches, and healthcare professionals this study serves as a reminder to critically assess the efficacy of widely accepted training principles and adapt them to the needs of each individual.
-OnTracx empowers them to move beyond one-size-fits-all rules like the 10% guideline and make informed decisions tailored to individual needs to minimize injury risk by monitoring key metrics such as actual load & load progression, effect of speed & other critical factors on load, while also considering factors that influence individual load tolerance.
+OnTracx empowers them to move beyond one-size-fits-all rules like the 10 percent guideline and make informed decisions tailored to individual needs to minimize injury risk by monitoring key metrics such as actual load & load progression, effect of speed & other critical factors on load, while also considering factors that influence individual load tolerance.

 Think gait asymmetry causes running injuries?
 Think again!
 New research debunks this myth, showing asymmetry might not increase injury risk and could even be protective.
 Explore what truly drives asymmetry and why it’s time to rethink injury prevention for runners.
 Embrace your unique running style with confidence!